• Menu

 • The triangular or geometric sections on the carapace are called scutes

-• marginal scutes are found around the carapace and ridges are the nodes/connections between them.
+• Marginal scutes are found around the carapace and ridges are the nodes/connections between them.

 • Blanding's Turtle